Steppe Eagle

 What They Do

 The Steppe Eagle, like all top predators, plays a very important role in its environment.
 It hunts other animals for food but no animals hunt it on a regular basis.
-They are unlike snakes, for example, which prey on mice, birds, and other animals but also are preyed upon by animals that feed on them.
 For most top predators, their only threat is humans.
 Top predators, such as the Steppe Eagle, play an important role in nature by helping to control populations of prey animals and maintain a balance in the ecosystems where they live.

 The Steppe Eagle is also known as an umbrella species.
 Just as several people can stand under a large umbrella and be protected from the rain, so too can many species of wildlife be protected by conserving one species like the Steppe Eagle.
 To protect the eagles, we must protect the animals they need for food, the plants and animals that their prey feed on, and the trees that these eagles nest in, which helps protect the other animals that use these trees for food, shelter, and space.
 Conserving Steppe Eagles and their habitat automatically provides protection for all the other plants and animals that live there too